On a generalization of Lie($k$): a CataLAnKe theorem: The CataLAnKe representation and a linear operator

-Recall from Section~\ref{introsec} that the {\em free LAnKe} on $[m]:= \{1,2,\dots,m\}$ is the vector space generated by the elements of $[m]$ and all possible $n$-bracketings involving these elements, subject only to the antisymmetry and generalized Jacobi relations given in Definition~\ref{lankedef}.
-Let $\lie_n(m)$ denote the multilinear component of the free LAnKe on $[m]$, that is, the subspace generated by bracketed words that contain each letter of $[m]$ exactly once.
+From this definition, one can see that the free LAnKe on $[m]:= \{1,2,\dots,m\}$ is the vector space generated by the elements of $[m]$ and all possible $n$-bracketings involving these elements, subject only to the $n$-linearity of the bracket, antisymmetry, and generalized Jacobi relations given in Definition~\ref{lankedef}.
+Let $\lie_n(m)$ denote the multilinear component of the free LAnKe on $[m]$, that is, the subspace generated by $n$-bracketed words on $[m]$ that contain each letter of $[m]$ exactly once.
 We call these bracketed words, {\it bracketed permutations}.
-The symmetric group $S_m$ acts naturally on $\lie_n(m)$.
-Indeed, let $\sigma \in S_m$ act by replacing letter $x$ of a bracketed permutation with $\sigma(x)$.